 Because of uncertainties about precipitation changes, they are predicting specific regional impacts can be difficult.
 Still, some mitigation efforts can be identified and implemented to reduce the effects.
 Cities and communities worldwide work to build flood defenses, install water-permeable pavements to better manage floods and stormwater, plan for heatwaves and higher temperatures, promote increased water storage and ensure crops are appropriate for the local climate.
 Our water experts stand at the cutting edge of the available new tools that can be used to combat the impact of an ever-changing climate.

 Growing Urban Demand Saps Resources

-While the water supply in some areas of the country has decreased due to climate change, water demand shows no signs of slowing down as increases in population continue.
+While the water supply in some areas of the country has decreased due to climate change, water demand shows no signs of slowing down as population increases continue.
 In communities experiencing rapid urbanization, an imbalance between water supply and demand can quickly become an issue, leading to a higher likelihood of shortages.

-Shifting Toward a Sustainable Future
+Moving Towards a Sustainable Future

-Although we can’t definitively predict which direction the water industry will take over the coming years, we do know it’s facing a broad scale of issues, with the topics discussed here just touching the surface.
-However, by emphasizing these challenges (and potential opportunities) we hope to spur conversations surrounding the future scenarios impacting the water industry and how the Snyder & Associates team can help.
+Although we can’t definitively predict which direction the water industry will take over the coming years, we know it’s facing a broad scale of issues, with the topics discussed here just touching the surface.
+However, by emphasizing these challenges (and potential opportunities), we hope to spur conversations surrounding the future scenarios impacting the water industry and how the Snyder & Associates team can help.